-Owners and travel agents aren’t the only ones who need to prepare for travel.
+Owners and travel advisors aren’t the only ones who need to prepare for travel.
 Animals feel stress, too, and it’s crucial to acclimate the pet to its crate or carrier for travel.
 To keep their pet safe, owners should invest in high-quality traveling equipment.

 “This will be its ‘safe space’ during its journey, and its owner must encourage it to use it prior to travel,” Smith said.
 “Make it feel comfortable in its temporary home.”

 Owners must also pack for the pet.
 Bring the basics: a good leash, pet medication, the pet’s bed, bags to pick up after the pet and, if necessary, food and water.
 A current photo of the pet could also be helpful, in the event the pet gets lost.